 Water Beads Sea Animals Tactile Sensory Experience Kit

 To inspire sensory play in kids, this toy takes it to a whole new level!

 Add a little water to the beads in the ocean play mat and watch the magic unfold.

 The water beads become elastic and slippery which creates a soothing sensory experience.

-Navigate your fingers through the water beads to move and play with different ocean creatures (24 total come in the set).
+Navigate your fingers through the water beads to move and play with different ocean creatures.

 Final Verdict: From toddlers to teens, this is the best toy to inspire sensory exploration.